 Recognising symptoms of Insomnia

-Waking up too early and being unable to go back to sleep.
+Waking during the night and struggling to get back to sleep.

-Waking up too early and being unable to go back to sleep.
+Waking earlier than intended and being unable to return to sleep.

-Feeling tired or not refreshed after a night’s sleep.
+Feeling unrefreshed or unrested after a full night's sleep.

 Why can’t you sleep?